ebarakos/decenter.world/bitcoin.md

 * todo: mention lineage of satoshi client -> bitcoin core *

-The Bitcoin software is a program written in the C++ programming language, which if you run it makes your computer a **Bitcoin node**.
+The Bitcoin software is a program written in C++ programming language, which if you run it makes your computer a **Bitcoin node**.
 In the months and years after Satoshi's initial emails, more and more people